-Here’s an interesting factoid.
-Out of all the websites in existence, WordPress makes up just over 30% of them.
+Here’s an interesting fact.
+According to Kinsta, out of all the websites in existence WordPress.org makes up just over 30% of them.
 And it encompassed more than 60% of all websites that are built on a contact management system.
+Over 14% of the world’s top websites are on WordPress.org.

 Hackers just love the sheer volume of WordPress sites.
 Do you know what else they love?
 Users that don’t create a unique username for themselves.